cthoyt/language/02_terms.md

 r(REF:"NM_000492.3", var("c.1521_1523delCTT"))
 ```

-Because a specific position is referenced, a namespace value for a non-ambiguous sequence like the http://www.ncbi.nlm.nih.gov/refseq/about/[RefSeq] ID in the lower example is preferred over the HGNC gene symbol.
-The __c.__ within the `var("")` expression indicates that the numbering is based on a coding DNA reference sequence.
-The coding DNA reference sequence covers the part of the transcript that is translated into protein; numbering starts at the A of the initiating ATG codon, and ends at the last nucleotide of the translation stop codon.
+Because a specific position is referenced, a namespace value for a
+non-ambiguous sequence like the RefSeq ID in the lower example is preferred
+over the HGNC gene symbol.
+The __c.__ within the `var("")` expression indicates
+that the numbering is based on a coding DNA reference sequence.
+The coding DNA
+reference sequence covers the part of the transcript that is translated into
+protein; numbering starts at the A of the initiating ATG codon, and ends at the
+last nucleotide of the translation stop codon.

 ##### RNA reference sequence